-- Parent must notify principal or counselor giving permission for the student to withdraw.
-(If possible, please notify the school one day in advance in order for the necessary paperwork to be completed.) - Permanent records will be forwarded to the new school upon request. - Students who withdraw in order to be home schooled must register with the attendance officer prior to withdrawing from school.
-See JCSD School Board Policy JRA and JBCD.
+- Parent/guardian must notify principal or counselor giving permission for the student to withdraw.
+If possible, please notify the school one day in advance for the necessary paperwork to be completed. - Parent/guardian must pay any student fines (if applicable) and return all studentissued JCSD technology devices and textbooks. - Permanent records will be forwarded to the new school upon request. - Students who withdraw to be home schooled must register with the attendance officer prior to withdrawing from school.
+See JCSD School Board Policy JR and JBCD.